SyncGit12/awesome-funkin-resources/README.md

 <!-- Disabled linting here because linting doesn't allow items with no links. -->
 <!--lint ignore awesome-list-item-->
-- [Psych Engine](https://github.com/ShadowMario/FNF-PsychEngine) - A fork of base game which includes new quality-of-life changes, performance improvements, and Lua-based mod tools.
-Popular and well-documented.
+- [JS Engine](https://github.com/JordanSantiagoYT/FNF-JS-Engine) - A fork of Psych Engine which includes new quality-of-life changes, performance improvements, and no botplay lag.
   - [Psych Engine Docs](https://github.com/ShadowMario/FNF-PsychEngine/wiki) - Psych Engine modding documentation.
   - [Alternative wiki for Psych Engine](https://github.com/CaptainBaldi/PsychRewrittenWiki/wiki) - Made by [CaptainBaldi](https://github.com/CaptainBaldi) and contributors.
   - [Another alternative wiki for Psych Engine](https://github.com/Meme1079/PsychWiki/wiki) - Made by [Meme1079](https://github.com/Meme1079) and contributors.
   - [Funkin Cocoa](https://github.com/TheWorldMachinima/FunkinCocoa) - A rewrite of base game (Psych 0.4).
 Aims to be as customizable as possible.
 Supports advanced HScript scripting using [SScript](https://github.com/TheWorldMachinima/SScript).
+  - [Psych Engine](https://github.com/ShadowMario/FNF-PsychEngine) - A fork of base game which includes new quality-of-life changes, performance improvements, and Lua-based mod tools.
   - [Troll Engine](https://github.com/riconuts/troll-engine) - A competitive fork of Psych Engine made for the Tails gets Trolled mod.
 Supports HScripting and has modchart capabilities with a system similar to Andromeda's.
 - *Kade Engine* - An archived engine that includes new features and quality of life fixes, targeted at pro rhythm game players.
   - [BoloVEVO's Kade Engine](https://github.com/BoloVEVO/Kade-Engine-Public) - A fork of Kade Engine that fixes all the bugs and includes new content.